This guide was updated on March 8th, 2019

 Table of Contents

 Well, they’re normal watches, but the tritium light technology makes all the differences.
-Often, you’ll see watches with a lit-up dial, but many of those watches are using electrical energy that can wear out over time.
+Often, you’ll see watches with a green or sometimes blue lit-up dial, but many of those watches are using electrical energy that can wear out over time.

 Tritium, on the other hand, takes much longer to decay and therefore seems to be a better light source when it comes to watches for low-light.

 Tritium is a radioactive gas that glows in the dark.
 It’s an isotope of hydrogen that emits electrons.
 Once those electrons connect with phosphorus, it produces a fluorescent light that lasts up to 20 years.

 As a cold light source, tritium is automatic and doesn’t require an external energy source like a battery or solar power in order to operate.